 One way to do make sure that an event is processed just once by each destination recipient is by implementing certain logic when processing the message events at the Event Handlers.
-TBD SECTION IN DRAFT To be written when this implementation is made at eShopOnContainers

 De-duplicating messages when using RabbitMQ

 According to RabbitMQ documentation, "In the event of network failure (or a node crashing), messages can be duplicated, and consumers must be prepared to handle them.
 If possible, the simplest way to handle this is to ensure that your consumers handle messages in an idempotent way rather than explicitly deal with deduplication.